willnorris/imageproxy/README.md

    Rather than specify password in the URI, use the `REDIS_PASSWORD` environment variable.

-For example, to cache files on disk in the `/tmp/imageproxy` directory:
+For example, to cache files on disk in the `/tmp/pixie` directory:

-    imageproxy -cache /tmp/imageproxy
+    pixie -cache /tmp/pixie

-Reload the [codercat URL][], and then inspect the contents of `/tmp/imageproxy`.
+Reload the [codercat URL][], and then inspect the contents of `/tmp/pixie`.
 Within the subdirectories, there should be two files, one for the original full-size codercat image, and one for the resized 500px version.